 To see the rest of the resort, I took a tour with Samantha Kozak, the General Manager and co-owner of the property.
 During our tour, she showed me around the different lodging options on the property, as well as some of their amenities.

-Lake Raystown Resort is really like a mini town on its own, with several general stores providing both food and camping necessities, two restaurants, a marina, and even a water park.
+Lake Raystown Resort is really like a mini town on its own, with several general stores providing both food and camping necessities, two restaurants, a marina, the Proud Mary Showboat (which offers sightseeing tours of Raystown Lake), and even a water park.